Back to Blog

 Let me address the insurance question directly: most health insurance plans do not cover ketamine therapy for depression, anxiety, or PTSD.
 This applies to both in-clinic and at-home treatment.
 The exception is Spravato (esketamine), which is FDA-approved for treatment-resistant depression and may be covered by some insurance plans, though with significant prior authorization requirements and restrictions.

-However, there are other ways to reduce your out-of-pocket costs.
+There are also other ways to reduce your out-of-pocket costs.

-Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) can typically be used to pay for ketamine therapy.
+Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) can typically be used to pay both the practice fee and the pharmacy.
 Because ketamine is a prescribed medication administered under physician supervision for a legitimate medical condition, it generally qualifies as an eligible medical expense under IRS guidelines.
 Check with your specific HSA or FSA administrator to confirm, but most patients are able to use these pre-tax funds for their treatment.

 Using HSA or FSA funds effectively gives you a discount equal to your marginal tax rate.
 If you are in the 22 percent federal tax bracket and also pay state income tax, you could save 25 to 30 percent on the cost of treatment by paying with pre-tax dollars.